Date came into force or revised

 |

-The candidate school will be contacted by a Ministry representative in June to schedule an external evaluation inspection during the first month of school operation.
+The candidate school will be contacted by a ministry representative in June to schedule an external evaluation inspection during the first month of school operation.

 |

-An external evaluation inspection will be scheduled for the fall (typically September/early October) in the first year of operation.
+An external evaluation inspection will be scheduled for the fall (typically September/early October) in the school's first year of operation.

 |

-Step 8 - Certification |
+| Step 8 - Certification |

 Timelines for the resolution of any outstanding compliance requirements identified in the external evaluation will be communicated to the school authority through the evaluation report.